How to prevent osteoporosis after hysterectomy?

 1. Exercises to prevent osteoporosis

-One more good reason for women to regularly exercise after a hysterectomy is that it will hold off the gradual decline in bone mass.
+Another benefit of exercising regularly after a hysterectomy is that it can prevent the loss of bone mass over time.
 The following exercises will help you build stronger bones and muscles, making you more flexible and balanced.
 This may protect you from future falls and fractures.

 Some excellent weight-bearing exercises are: